MKFirmware/MK4duo/Documentation/GCodes.md

 |  G21 | Set input units to millimeters
 |  G26 | Mesh Validation Pattern.
 (Requires G26_MESH_VALIDATION & **AUTO_BED_LEVELING_UBL** or **MESH_BED_LEVELING** or **AUTO_BED_LEVELING_BILINEAR**)
 |  G27 | Nozzle Park
 |  G28 | X Y Z Home all Axis.
 M for bed manual setting with LCD.
-B return to back point
+B return to back point.
+O Home only if position is unknown
 |  G29 | Detailed Z probe, probes the bed at 3 or more points.
 Will fail if you haven't homed yet.<br/>`G29   Fyyy Lxxx Rxxx Byyy` for customer grid.
 |  G30 | Single Z Probe, probes bed at current XY location.
 |  G31 | Dock Z Probe sled (if enabled)